- Written by Dr.Mehmet Demircioglu

 A low graft quote can mean conservative planning.
 It can also mean the clinic has not properly explained what the result will actually look like.

 For example, 1,000 grafts may be enough for a small touch to the frontal corners in a suitable patient.
-It is not usually enough to rebuild a large frontal zone, strengthen the temples, and create meaningful density through the mid scalp.
+It is not enough to rebuild a large frontal zone, strengthen the temples, and create meaningful density through the mid scalp.

 The issue is not whether 1,000 is good or bad.
 The issue is where those grafts will be placed, what density is expected, and what the patient will still see in harsh lighting or wet hair.